Is Bleeding or Spotting During Ovulation Normal?

 It’s important to see your healthcare provider if:

-• you typically experience regular periods and have recently noticed that your menstrual bleeding patterns have changed
+• You typically experience regular periods and have recently noticed that your menstrual bleeding patterns have changed

-• you notice bleeding that doesn’t occur during your menstrual cycle or spotting that doesn’t occur around the middle of your cycle (around 14 days after the first day of your last period)
+• You notice bleeding that doesn’t occur during your menstrual cycle or spotting that doesn’t occur around the middle of your cycle (around 14 days after the first day of your last period)

-• bleeding at any time during your cycle is accompanied by the signs and symptoms of an infection or severe pelvic pain
+• Bleeding at any time during your cycle is accompanied by the signs and symptoms of an infection or severe pelvic pain

-• you experience ovulation bleeding while taking hormonal birth control (or any form of birth control)
+• You experience ovulation bleeding while taking hormonal birth control (or any form of birth control)

 Your physician will ask questions to better understand your history, symptoms, and risk factors; conduct a physical examination; and order additional labs or diagnostic imaging tests if necessary.